adobe/spectrum-css/tools/bundle-builder/README.md

 The following tasks are available:

-- `gulp clean` - Clean everything
 - `gulp build` - Build every component, generate the documentation site, generate individual docs for each component
-- `gulp buildLite` - Build only the custom properties for every component, generate the documentation site
-- `gulp buildHeavy` - Build all CSS for every component, generate the documentation site
-- `gulp dev` - Perform a lite build, start a server, and watch for changes
+- `gulp dev` - Perform a build, start a server, and watch for changes
-- `gulp devHeavy` - Perform a heavy build, start a server, and watch for changes.
 - `gulp watch` - If a build as already been performed, start a server and watch for changes
-- `gulp release` - Perform a release

 Build output appears in the `dist/` folder.